walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/06-checkboxes.md

 ## Expected Behavior

-When we save and run the file (e.g., `python checkboxes.py` from the command-line) here is what will happen:
+When we save and run the file (e.g., `python3 checkboxes.py` from the command-line) here is what will happen:

 + Open the browser
 + Visit the page